-- 1. All elections [which are] held under this Charter [are] must be governed by [the]: - (a) The provisions of sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of [the] this State, [as] so far as those laws can be made applicable and are not inconsistent with the provisions of this Charter. - 2.
-The conduct of all municipal elections is under the control of the City Council.
-The City Council shall prescribe by ordinance all of the regulations which it considers are desirable and consistent with law and this Charter for the conduct of municipal elections, for the prevention of fraud in those elections and for the recount of ballots in cases of doubt or fraud.
+- 1. All elections held under this Charter [are] must be governed by [the]: - (a) The provisions of sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as those laws can be made applicable and are not inconsistent [herewith.] with the provisions of this Charter. - 2.
+The conduct of all municipal elections is under the control of the City Council. - 3.
+The City Council shall by ordinance provide for the holding of a municipal election, appoint the necessary officers thereof and do all the things required to carry the election into effect as it considers desirable and consistent with law and this Charter. - 4.
+Notwithstanding any other provision of this Charter, the City Council may enter into an interlocal agreement with another public entity to conduct municipal elections or any portion thereof.